Edo Japan Continues Community Food Bank Support With 'Edo a Little, Help a Lot' Campaign | Food

 More than $64,000 donated to local food banks across Canada

-(firmenpresse) - CALGARY, ALBERTA -- (Marketwired) -- 01/25/17 -- Alberta-based Edo Japan (Edo) was busy feeding more than just hungry customers during the final months of 2016.
+(firmenpresse) - EDMONTON, ALBERTA -- (Marketwired) -- 01/30/17 -- Alberta-based Edo Japan (Edo) was busy feeding more than just hungry customers during the final months of 2016.
 As part of its 'Edo a Little, Help a Lot' holiday giving campaign, Edo restaurants across the country raised $64,311.79 for local food banks to help feed those in need.
-The Calgary Food Bank will receive $15,199.87 of Edo's overall food bank contribution.
+The Edmonton Food Bank will receive $13,186.67 of Edo's overall food bank contribution.
 This year marks the seventh consecutive year of Edo's partnerships with Canada's food banks through its 'Edo a Little, Help a Lot' holiday giving campaign in an effort to give back to the local communities where they operate.

 "Edo is proud to continue its strong partnership with local food banks across Canada as we wanted to carry the tradition of our holiday giving campaign into the 2016 holiday season," said Dave Minnett, President and CEO, Edo Japan.
 "We are thankful to our supportive franchisees and loyal customers who helped us make the holidays brighter for Canadian families in need."